ts4z/irata/README.md

 There is no way to edit the poker tournament.
 To the extent the clock works at all, it uses a baked-in example tournament (not coincidentally, the one I intended to run).
 You may need to do some work here.

+In `cmd/irataadmin`, there is a command-line utility which will allow you to create a user.

 Operation